 WiFi And Internet

-This can be a real struggle (especially for volunteers in China - use these VPNs) because no matter where you’re volunteering, the WiFi will probably be slower and less reliable than what you're used to.
+This can be a real struggle because no matter where you’re volunteering, the WiFi will probably be slower and less reliable than what you're used to.
 This gets especially annoying when you're trying to watch Netflix or FaceTime your family back home.
 Download your favorite shows before you leave and keep in mind that sometimes calling through FaceTime or Facebook Messenger works better without video.

 If you're headed to a country where you don't speak the local language, it will be an adjustment.
 But don't worry, that's the case for most ILP volunteers so you won't be the only one in your group who doesn't understand what the locals are saying.
 While it can create some funny situations, it will also remind you over and over again how far away you are from home, which can feel both lonely and scary.
 Then after a while and a handful of annoying misunderstandings, it will probably get frustrating.
 Yes, it's hard, but also remember that it is in your power to practice the language, ask the locals for help, and become best friends with Google Translate.

 Will you be primarily taking the bus or metro?
 It might be nerve-racking at first if you've never taken public transportation before, but that's okay.
 Don't freak out if you get on a metro going the wrong way a time or two.
 That happened to my group in Europe, but as soon as we figured it out, we got off and jumped on a metro going the other way.
 Just don't forget to validate your ticket on whatever public transport you're taking!
 Forgetting that step cost that same group of mine a hefty fee.
-Here are some tips for figuring out the metro in Moscow, Russia and the metro in Kiev, Ukraine.
+Here are some tips for the metro in Kiev, Ukraine.

 Maybe your town is small enough that your group will mostly be walking or biking?
 Make sure you understand the rules of local traffic.
 Merging into the traffic at a roundabout on a bicycle in Thailand is quite the experience.
 Oh and heads up, these are the ILP locations where you have access to Uber and Lyft!